Modular connector: Latching tab and orientation

 Most modular connectors are designed with a latching mechanism that secures the physical connection.
 As a plug is inserted into a jack, a plastic tab on the plug locks against a ridge in the socket so that the plug cannot be removed without disengaging the tab by pressing it against the plug body.
 The standard orientation for installing a jack in a vertical surface is with the tab down.

-The modular plug is often installed with a boot, a plastic covering over the tab and body, to prevent the latching tab to hook into other cords or edges, which may cause excessive bending or breaking of the tab.
-Such snagless cords, are usually constructed by installing the protective boot before the modular plug is crimped.
+The modular plug is often installed with a boot, a plastic covering over the tab and body, to prevent the latching tab from hooking into other cords or edges, which may cause excessive bending or breaking of the tab.
+Such snagless cords are usually constructed by installing the protective boot before the modular plug is crimped.

 Size and contacts

 Modular connectors are designated using two numbers that represent the maximum number of contact positions and the number of installed contacts, with each number followed by P and C, respectively.
 For example, 6P2C is a connector having six positions and two installed contacts.
 Alternate designations omit the letters while separating the position and contact quantities with either an x (6x2) or a slash (6/2).

 When not installed, contacts are usually omitted from the outer positions inward, such that the number of contacts is almost always even.
 The connector body positions with omitted or unconnected contacts are unused for the electrical connection but ensure that the plug fits correctly.
-For instance, RJ11 cables often have connectors with six positions and four contacts, to which are attached just two wires.
+For instance, inexpensive telephone cords often have connectors with six positions and four contacts, to which are attached just two wires, carrying only line 1 from a one-, two-, or three-line jack.

 The contact positions are numbered sequentially starting from 1.
 When viewed head-on with the retention mechanism on the bottom, jacks will have contact position number 1 on the left and plugs will have it on the right.
 Contacts are numbered by the contact position.
-For example, on a six-position, two-contact plug, where the outermost four positions do not have contacts, the innermost two contacts are numbered 3 and 4.
+For example, on a six-position, two-contact plug, where the outermost four positions do not have contacts, the two contacts are numbered 3 and 4.

-Modular connectors are manufactured in four sizes, with 4-, 6-, 8-, and 10-positions.
+Modular connectors are manufactured in four sizes, with four, six, eight, and ten positions.
 The insulating plastic bodies of 4P and 6P connectors have different widths, whereas 8P or 10P connectors share an even larger body width.